 - How much do you want to cook vs. going out?

 - How much can you take with you? (think Mini vs. Range Rover)

 - What meals will you want to cover - breakfast, lunch, dinner - during your stay?

-The best advice we think is to get everyone together before you go and discuss potential menu ideas.
-Planning meals ahead of time can be a real lifesaver; because after a day at the beach, walking the mountains or the miles of coastal path the last thing you want is to have no idea what you’re going to cook up.
+We think the best advice is to get everyone together before you go and discuss potential menu ideas.
+Planning meals ahead of time can be a real lifesaver.
+After a day at the beach, walking the mountains or the miles of coastal path, the last thing you want is to have no idea what you’re going to cook up.
 We’re sure you’ll come across places you’ll want to eat out during your stay, even if it’s just fish ‘n’ chips enjoyed on the beachfront, so planning for everyday may not be necessary.
 Don’t forget there will be food shops for local ingredients or any forgotten bits and bobs.

 - Your favourite wine / beer

 - Soft drinks of choice

 - Washing up liquid / dishwasher tablets (if the cottage has one it’s noted in facility details)